 Don’t Let Chaos Get Trapped: Why Moving Your Emotions Is Incredibly Necessary in Stressful Times

-And I don’t just say this—science backs it up.
+And I’m not just saying this—science backs it up.

-🧠 A recent study maps how emotions physically register in the body:
+🧠 A recent study mapping emotions in the body found:

-“A noteworthy finding is that basic emotions trigger elevated sensational responses in the upper chest area, corresponding to breathing and heart rate alterations.
-Anger and happiness light up the arms; sadness reduces limb activity and creates a reluctance to move.
+“Basic emotions trigger elevated sensational responses in the upper chest, affecting breathing and heart rate.
+Anger and happiness activate the arms.
+Sadness reduces limb activity and creates reluctance to move.
 Disgust shows up in the digestive system and throat.
-Happiness, interestingly, increases sensation throughout the body.”
+Interestingly, happiness increases sensations throughout the entire body.”

 Source

-From my own experience, these stagnant emotional energies don’t just show up in the auric field or chakras (causing spin-outs, slow-downs, and blocks)—they also manifest as very real physical symptoms.
+From my own experience, stagnant emotional energy doesn’t just linger in the auric field or chakras (causing spin-outs, sluggishness, or blocks)—it can show up as very real physical symptoms.

 Medical research confirms this too: